 - Bring some work gloves for helping before and after the match.
 Volunteer sport!
 No one is getting paid out here!
-Match director will be there at 8am, please come help set up before 8:30am (if you can’t make it before 8:30, get here when you can).
-Everyone is required tear down 2 stages, or just your last stage, if all the other stages are already tore down.
+The Match Director will be there at 7 am, please come help set up before 7:30am (if you can’t make it before 7:30, get here when you can).
+Everyone is required to tear down all stages, or just your last stage if all the other stages are already torn down.
 We all what to get home A.S.A.P. on a Saturday after the blasting is done!
 It takes 30min if everyone pitches in!

 - Usually less but experienced shooters bring…100 rds pistol, 100 rds rifle 75 rds shot and 10 rds slugs.
 Always bring extra, sometimes you may have to re-shoot a stage.

-- A pistol – min 3 magazines with 2 or 3 mag pouches, secure belt and secure side holster (you will be moving with a loaded pistol in your belt, “dropsy’s” of a loaded pistol is auto disqualification and you go home.
+- A pistol – min 3 magazines with 2 or 3 mag pouches, secure belt, and secure side holster (you will be moving with a loaded pistol in your belt, “dropsies” of a loaded pistol is a match disqualification.

-- A shotgun – with some type of ammo carrier (belt shell carrier, sidesaddle, ammo belt, arm belt, or combo (I recommend belt ammo carrier or chest/waist “2/4 loader” rig)…. or you can use your pockets…not too fast though).
-Empty Chamber Indicator (ECI).
+- A shotgun – with some type of ammo carrier (belt shell carrier, sidesaddle, ammo belt, arm belt, or combo (I recommend belt ammo carrier or chest/waist “2/4 loader” rig)…. or you can use your pockets…not too fast though) and an Empty Chamber Indicator (ECI).

 3 Gun Etiquette and Expectations of the Participates